 One can implement many of the common power-supply sequencing methods using the SS/TR, EN, and PWRGD pins.
-One implementation of the sequential method uses the open-drain output of a power-on-reset pin of another device.
-Figure 32 illustrates the sequential method using two TPS54160-Q1 devices.
-The power-good output connects to the EN pin on the second TPS54160-Q1, which enables the second power supply once the primary supply reaches regulation.
+Implement the sequential method using an open-drain output of a power-on-reset pin of another device.
+Figure 32 illustrates the sequential method using two TPS57140-Q1 devices.
+The power-good pin connects to the EN pin on the TPS57140-Q1, which enables the second power supply once the primary supply reaches regulation.
 If needed, a 1-nF ceramic capacitor on the EN pin of the second power supply provides a 1-ms start-up delay.
 Figure 33 shows the results of Figure 32.